 |

-summa cum laude with the Valedictorian Prize as well as the Presidential
+summa cum laude with the Presidential Prize, ranked top 1st

-under Professor Barry Barish
+Professor Barry

-the Charles Wilts
+in 2002 winning the Charles Wilts

 Prize awarded for the best thesis in Electrical Engineering.
 His doctoral